johnwbyrd/llvm-mos/llvm/docs/TableGen/index.rst

 custom-written C++, have been pushed into TableGen's responsibility.
 As a result, TableGen can handle much of the heavy lifting that would go into representing the details of your target, at some cost to readability of the TableGen .td files.
+This includes generating optimized code for critical parts of back-end assemblers and disassemblers.

-TableGen can be convinced to generate different assembly language parser for different variants of assembly sources (e.g. AT&T versus Intel); it can handle parsing of complicated platform-specific operand formats; and it can handle automatic generation of near-miss information for assembler instructions ("did
+TableGen can be convinced to generate different assembly language parsers for different variants of assembly sources (e.g. AT&T versus Intel); it can handle parsing of complicated platform-specific operand formats; and it can handle automatic generation of near-miss information for assembler instructions ("did